+Welcome to Omni's pancake recipe calculator 🥞.
 Apart from PB&J and oatmeal, pancakes are the most popular (and best) breakfast meal.
-They’re nutritious, yummy and can be served with both salty and sweet flavors.
+They're nutritious and yummy, and you can serve them with either savory or sweet toppings.
 But are they easy to make?
 The recipe may be simple, but there are many things we need to consider.

 Have you ever wondered how many pancakes you'll make with your tiny (or enormous) pan?

-Or you just wanted to make pancakes for you and your four friends and didn’t know how much of ingredients you need?
+Or you just wanted to make pancakes for yourself and your four friends and didn't know what ingredients you needed?

-If you have those problems, Pancake Recipe Calculator is for all of you.
+If you have those problems, the pancake recipe calculator is for all of you.

-To use our calculator, just type the number of people that will eat your pancakes, how many each one will eat and (for crêpes) your pan diameter.
-You’ll get your ingredients and the recipe for perfect pancakes.
+To use our calculator, just type the number of people who will eat your pancakes, how many each one will eat, and your pan diameter (for crêpes).
+You'll get your ingredients and the recipe for perfect pancakes.

 Voila!
 It's simple as that.

 Many things can go wrong along the way.
-Add too much flour, and you won’t have those fresh pancakes that you need in the morning.
-Same thing with does with eggs and milk.
-Forget about the oil and they will stick to the pan.
-Make them in too small pan and it will take you few tries to find the perfect pancake batter amount.
+Add too much flour, and you won't have those fresh pancakes you need in the morning.
+The same thing goes with eggs and milk.
+Forget about the oil, and they will stick to the pan.
+Make them in too small a pan, and it will take you a few tries to find the perfect pancake batter amount.

 All those problems boil down to this: we need everything perfectly calculated to make perfect pancakes.